LOVER'S TEMPOJewelry Care

 Along with Swarovski Crystal flatbacks, we use chinese crystal beads in an array of shapes, colours and sizes.
 Chinese crystals are machine cut for the sharpest angles that reflect light and result in a radiant sparkle.

-Our scrunchies and scarves are made from 100% cotton for a lightweight product that's easy to care for.
+Our scrunchies,scarves, and pink cotton pouches are made from 100% cotton for a lightweight product that's easy to care for.